AmirShkolnik/DivingCenter/README_v.0.1.md

 ![responsiveness](documentation/amireponsive/cupsofjoy.png)

-The "Cups of Joy" website works well on different devices like phones, tablets, and computers.
+The "Diving Center" website works well on different devices like phones, tablets, and computers.
 This was done by using special code called Bootstrap.
 Bootstrap helps make websites look good on any screen size without needing too much extra code.

 Instead of writing many lines of code for different screen sizes, Bootstrap has a simple way to make the website adjust itself automatically.
 This means the website will look great whether you're using a small phone screen or a big computer monitor.

-By using Bootstrap's smart design, the "Cups of Joy" website can be easily viewed and used on any device.
+By using Bootstrap's smart design, the "Diving Center" website can be easily viewed and used on any device.
 This was an excellent chance to practice using Bootstrap and make the website work smoothly everywhere with just a little bit of code.

 # Features